Breast Augmentation Surgery in Gurgaon

 Recovery after breast augmentation, week by week

-Day 0 to Day 3 — chest tightness, soreness with arm movement, swelling, and a sensation of pressure are universal.
+Chest tightness, soreness with arm movement, swelling, and a sensation of pressure are universal.
 Pain is moderate and is managed with oral analgesics; intravenous opioids are not needed for most patients.
 Sleeping in a propped-up position (back of the bed raised at 30 to 45 degrees, pillows under the elbows) reduces swelling and is more comfortable than lying flat.
 Cold compresses are used over the chest in 15-minute intervals.
 The supportive bra is worn day and night.

-Day 4 to Day 7 — pain steps down to manageable, and many patients stop the strong analgesic and continue with paracetamol only.
+Pain steps down to manageable, and many patients stop the strong analgesic and continue with paracetamol only.
 Light walking around the house is encouraged from day one and gradually extends.
 Driving is not permitted while the patient is on opioid analgesia.
 Office-based desk work is comfortable from day five to seven for patients with a sedentary job; jobs that require lifting children or upper-body exertion need the full recovery window.
 The first follow-up at the clinic is between day five and day seven.

-Week 2 — most of the surface bruising has faded.
+Most of the surface bruising has faded.
 The implants still sit a little high on the chest at this stage; this is expected and resolves as the pocket relaxes and the implant settles (“drop and fluff”).
 Sutures are absorbable and do not need to be removed.
 Light upper-body movement is fine; gym work is not yet permitted.

-Weeks 4 to 6 — the implant has settled visibly into the lower pole, and the breast shape begins to look like the planned final result rather than the immediate post-operative shape.
+The implant has settled visibly into the lower pole, and the breast shape begins to look like the planned final result rather than the immediate post-operative shape.
 Light cardio and lower-body strength work resume from week four.
 Chest exercises and any movement that loads the pectoral muscle are held back until week six and reintroduced gradually.

-Month 3 — final shape is largely settled, scars have transitioned from pink to fading, and full gym work including chest exercises is permitted.
+Final shape is largely settled, scars have transitioned from pink to fading, and full gym work including chest exercises is permitted.
 The implant continues to soften into its pocket for several more months, but at three months the patient sees what the augmentation is going to look like long-term.
 A six-month review with photographs documents the final result.
 Hybrid cases with fat transfer take slightly longer to settle because the grafted fat continues to remodel for up to six months.

 Sleep position returns to normal between weeks four and six; the supportive bra is worn 24 hours a day for four to six weeks and then transitioned to daytime wear only.